-The term ‘head injury’ is used to cover a whole variety of injuries to the head ranging from minor injuries such as simple cuts, bumps and bruises, through to severe life altering or life threatening injuries such as severe brain damage.
+By Christine Anthony.
+Last Updated 15th February 2021.
+Welcome to our guide on head injury claims.
+The term ‘head injury’ is used to cover a whole variety of injuries to the head ranging from minor injuries such as simple cuts, bumps and bruises, to severe life-altering or life-threatening injuries such as severe brain damage.

 Head injuries may be external such as cuts and lacerations but can also be internal where the brain is affected and suffers some damage.
 There are many, many different ways and reasons in which someone could suffer a head injury but quite often they can be the result of someone else’s negligence.

 If you have suffered from a head injury and it wasn’t your fault, you may be eligible to make a compensation claim for your pain and suffering.
-Legal Helpline is an experienced team of personal injury claims specialists and can help you to get the head injury settlement amount you deserve.
+Legal Helpline is a Claims Management Company made up of an experienced team of personal injury claims specialists who can help you to get the head injury settlement amount you deserve.

 Jump to a Section